Out of One, Many: Distinguishing Time Delays from Lensed Supernovae: Introduction

 \section{Introduction}

 Time delays in strong gravitational lens systems are one of the few dimensionful quantities that can be measured cosmologically.
-This enables an absolute distance measurement, rather than a ratio of distances, and so determines an absolute cosmic length scale, e.g.\ the Hubble constant \cite{refsdal}.
-The time delay distance formed from the time delay involves combinations of distances from observer to source, observer to lens, and lens to source; this is a valuable probe of both the cosmic expansion behavior and hence dark energy, and spatial curvature \cite{linder04,linder11,wong,millon,shajib,liao,treumar}.
+This enables an absolute distance measurement, rather than a ratio of distances, and so determines an absolute cosmic length scale, e.g.\ the Hubble constant \citep{refsdal}.
+The time delay distance formed from the time delay involves combinations of distances from observer to source, observer to lens, and lens to source; this is a valuable probe of both the cosmic expansion behavior and hence dark energy, and spatial curvature \citep{linder04,linder11,wong,millon,shajib,liao,treumar}.

-Each strongly lensed source is split so as to appear as multiple images, generally two or four.
+Each strongly lensed source is split so as to appear as multiple images, with generally the central lensed image unobservable due to lens galaxy obscuration, leaving two or four images.
 These images will be magnified in flux, and delayed in time, relative to the source flux and each other.
 Type Ia supernovae (hereafter just SN) have particular advantages as gravitationally lensed sources, as they are time variable (so time delays are detectable), their intrinsic time variation is fairly well known, the observations needed to measure time delays span a month or two rather than years as for lensed quasars, and the SN distances are standardizable, simplifying the lens system modeling.

 If the multiple images can be resolved, i.e.\ their angular separations are greater than the observing resolution, then each image can be measured separately.
-Some particular recent work on such lensed supernova cosmology appears in, e.g., \cite{2108.02789,2106.08935,2010.12399}.
+Some particular recent work on such lensed supernova cosmology appears in, e.g., \citep{2108.02789,2106.08935,2010.12399}.
 However, for worse image resolution, smaller lensing masses, or less favorable geometry of the lens and source positions, the images may overlap and blend together -- be unresolved.
-In this case only a single combined lightcurve (flux vs time) can be measured.
+In this case only a single combined lightcurve (flux vs time) can be measured, defining a system.
+We only use this observed lightcurve data.